Orono man facing charges after altercation left Brewer police officer injured

 BREWER, Maine (WABI) - An Orono man is facing charges after an altercation that left a Brewer police officer injured.

-Richard May, 25, of Orono has been charged with assaulting an officer and refusing to submit to arrest.
+25-year-old Richard May of Orono has been charged with assaulting an officer and refusing to submit to arrest.

 The incident happened last Tuesday in Brewer behind Walmart.